Pony Wall Continuous Insulation OPTION for Floor Insulated Sealed Crawlspaces

 As you can see above, there is considerable area where the foundation wall is plywood not concrete blocks and maybe saved the builder money and time.
 (SIDE NOTE: Foundation vents are supposed to be in the “upper strata” where humidity collects.
 The vents being located like the above picture, nearly hugging the ground, do very little to remove the upward moving trapped humidity which impacts the home.)

 According to other sources and our measurements and experience, concrete block walls have better thermal resistance and air-tightness than stick-framed, open-stud construction, making them the weakest link, when present, in floor-insulated crawlspaces.
 Framers required to use “sill-seal” will often not use it for pony-wall connections to masonry walls.
 Tall crawlspaces have a higher “load” due to the surface area ratio.
 There is simply more fluctuating exterior surface temps compared to the earthen floor surface which remains a nearly constant, rather comfy 60F-65F temperature year round.
-Sometimes the sun hits foundation walls and heats them up, and sometimes they are freezing, and sometimes they have large and long and repeated gaps, so floor-insulated crawlspaces with large walls don’t perform as well as well for a few reasons.
+Sometimes the sun hits foundation walls and heats them up, and sometimes they are freezing, and sometimes they have large and long and repeated gaps, so floor-insulated crawlspaces with large walls don’t perform as well for a few reasons compared to the average true “crawl” space.
 This above home had enough room for a furnace and a water heater which were maddeningly not located in this crawlspace.

 more pony wall, this time they squeezed a water heater down there